-The MIT recyclable waste stream is divided into over twelve categories: Batteries, Books, Cardboard, Clothing, eWaste, Food Waste, Light Bulbs, Plastic Bags, Single Stream, TechnoCycle, Toner Cartridges, and White Goods.
+The MIT recyclable waste stream is divided into over several categories: Batteries, Books, eWaste, Food Waste, Light Bulbs, Plastic Bags, Single Stream, TechnoCycle, Toner Cartridges, and White Goods.
 To find out how to recycle daily use items, see the list below.

 Questions about recycling in the residence halls can be directed to the individual house managers.

-As of October 2009, MIT will accept for recycling all types of batteries, including alkaline batteries.
+MIT accepts for recycling all types of batteries, including alkaline batteries.
 Batteries that must be recycled include: rechargeable batteries such as nickel cadmium, nickel metal hydride, lithium ion (button batteries used in watches and hearing aids), laptop batteries and lead acid batteries.

 Battery terminals should be tapedas a fire prevention measure during collection and transportation.

 Battery disposal bins are located in DMCs and all residence halls.
-You may also take batteries to the Stratton Student Center, 1st floor; Stata Center, 1st floor; Facilities, NE49-2100; Facilities Stockroom, E19-107; VWR Stockroom, 56-068; and the EHS Office, N52-496.
+You may also take batteries to the Stratton Student Center, lower level; Stata Center, 1st floor; Facilities, NE49-2100; Facilities Stockroom, E19-107; and the VWR Stockroom, 56-068.

 Donate used books in our “Got Books" bins.
 There are two book bin